 By submitting materials to the SNUG program you and your employer are giving Synopsys the following rights: (1) to reproduce, publish and distribute the submitted materials on the SNUG web site for access by Synopsys employees, contractors, and licensees.

 It is your responsibility to confirm that your employer agrees to the use described above.
 You and your employer reserve the right to modify the submitted materials at any time.
 Synopsys shall reproduce any copyright or other legal notices that you include in your submitted materials.
 Synopsys will not use your submitted materials for product marketing purposes without first obtaining your express written consent.

 If you have any questions about this copyright statement, please contact the SNUG team before submitting your proposal.

 Presenting at SNUG

-You should use your SNUG presentation as a "discussion" rather than a "reading" of your technical paper.
-While you should cover the same key points in both your paper and your live session, there are important differences in HOW you communicate your information.
-The conference attendees will expect to hear you discuss your techniques, talk about your approach, and support your conclusions.
+Your SNUG presentation should be a ‘discussion’ rather than a ‘reading’ of the technical paper.
+While you should cover the same key points in your paper and session presentation, SNUG attendees will be most interested in hearing you describe your techniques and approach and support your conclusions.

-Most SNUG presentations are 30 minutes in length, including Q&A. Typically, we recommend leaving 5-10 minutes of that time for Q&A. Depending on your slide content, this usually means 15-20 slides.
-Your SNUG team will communicate specific details and presentation times after final acceptances are made.
+Most SNUG presentations are 30 minutes in length, including 5 minutes for Q&A. Your SNUG team will communicate specific details and presentation times after final acceptances are made.